Relations with national, European and international institutions and advocacy actions

 Internal information channels on European regulations

-The Group functions involved are constantly updated via periodic newsletters regarding European policies for growth, innovation, business support, digital policies and those regarding banking and financial market regulations.
-Targeted updates (so-called EU Regulatory Alert) are also sent if significant regulatory changes occur that require the attention of the functions concerned due to the impact they may have on the Group's strategy and activities and, depending on the priority indicated, require the definition of a Group position to be represented to the European institutions and other stakeholders.
+The Group functions involved are constantly updated through periodic newsletters regarding European policies for growth, innovation, business support, digital policies and those regarding banking and financial market regulations.
+Targeted updates are also sent (so-called EU Regulatory Alerts), if significant regulatory changes occur that require the attention of the internal functions concerned.
+In particular, specific impact analyses are activated on certain regulatory proposals to assess the repercussions on the Group's strategy and activities.
+Depending on the priority indicated by the internal functions, a Group position is defined to be represented to the European institutions and other stakeholders.
+In order to make the activity of the internal working groups more effective, support and training is provided to the Group's operational and business structures, in particular through seminars aimed at presenting the peculiarities of the European legislative process, updating them on the legislators' orientations during the legislative process, illustrating the status and details of the relevant current and future regulatory dossiers.

 Single Supervisory Mechanism e Single Resolution Board